Skip to main content

 PD-1 and PD-L1 inhibitors

 PD-1 is a checkpoint protein on immune cells called T cells.
 It normally helps keep the T cells from attacking other cells in the body.
-When it attaches to PD-L1, a protein on some normal (and cancer) cells, it basically tells the T cell to leave the other cell alone.
+When PD-1 attaches to PD-L1, a protein on some normal (and cancer) cells, it basically tells the T cell to leave the other cell alone.
 Some cancer cells have large amounts of PD-L1, which helps keep the immune system from attacking them.

-• Avelumab (Bavencio), which targets PD-L1
+• Avelumab (Bavencio), which blocks PD-L1

 • Pembrolizumab (Keytruda), retifanlimab (Zynyz), and nivolumab (Opdivo), which block PD-1